Clermont, Capitale-Nationale: History

 Around 1800, the first settlers moved into the area, living primarily of agriculture.
 Followed by a saw and flour mill, tradeshops, and stores, a settlement grew that was then known as Chute Nairne.
 At the close of the century, the place attracted attention for its hydro-electric potential, and by 1900, a dam was built across the Malbaie River, supplying electricity to La Malbaie and surrounding area.

 In 1909, Rodolphe Forget founded the East Canada Power and Pulp Company, and wanting to profit from the phenomenal growth in the pulp and paper market, he built Chute Nairne's first paper mill in 1911.
 The industrial development changed the place from a rural and agricultural society to a rapidly growing urban community.

 Félix-Antoine Savard, famous Québécois author and at that time priest of the Parish of Saint-Étienne in La Malbaie, was also responsible for Chute Nairne.
 His parishioners there were upset about being left a bit to themselves and about being far away from the parish church.
 Savard, at the request of residents of Chute Nairne, petitioned the bishop of Chicoutimi, Charles Lamarche, to obtain permission for a new parish and church.
-The request was accepted on September 18, 1931, and the Parish of Saint-Philippe-de-la-Chute-Nairn was formed.
+The request was accepted on September 18, 1931, and the Parish of Saint-Philippe-de-la-Chute-Nairn was formed, also called Parish of Saint-Philippe-de-Clermont, because Félix-Antoine Savard greatly admired and paid tribute to Blaise Pascal who came from Clermont-Ferrand in France.

-On February 16, 1935, the place separated from La Malbaie and was incorporated as a municipality, officially adopting the name Clermont for the new municipality.
-Félix-Antoine Savard greatly admired and paid tribute to Blaise Pascal who came from Clermont-Ferrand in France.
+On February 16, 1935, the place separated from the Parish Municipalities of Saint-Etienne de Murray-Bay and Sainte-Agnès (currently both part of La Malbaie) and was incorporated as a municipality, officially adopting the name Clermont for the new municipality.

 In 1949, Clermont changed its status to village and in 1967 to town.